 Earning Work Credits

 Individuals can earn up to four credits for each year they work.
 However, the amount of earnings they might make can vary each year.
 Qualifying for SSDI requires you to earn a minimum number of work credits within a specific number of years preceding your filing to qualify for benefits.

 When you work with a Social Security Disability lawyer from our firm in Rutherfordton, they can explain in further detail how your work credits apply to your situation and include those details in your application.

 You Must Have a Condition that Keeps You from Working

-The SSA offers a resource called “the blue book,” which outlines conditions that the agency recognizes as disabling.
-SSR 82-52 notes that to qualify for benefits, you must prove that you have a disabling condition that prevents you from engaging in Substantial Gainful Activity (SGA).
+The SSA outlines conditions that the agency recognizes as disabling.
+SSR 82-52 notes that, to qualify for benefits, you must prove you have a disabling condition that prevents you from engaging in substantial gainful activity (SGA).
 Your disability must last for at least 12 months or ultimately result in your passing.

-The disability for which you are claiming must fall under one or more of the following sections:
+The disability for which you are claiming may fall under one or more of the following sections:

 - Congenital disorders that affect multiple body systems

 - Neurological disorders, including epilepsy or cerebral palsy